 That situation must be super frustrating for people who spend tens of thousands of dollars on their cars, but it’s super-fun to watch the chaos as an outsider.
 A random row of cars might feature a spotless 1969 GTO “Judge,” a beat up 1946 Packard Clipper, a 1987 Fiero, a 2009 Honda Accord with a bunch of LEDs and ground effects, a fresh-off-the-showroom-floor McLaren 720s, a 1960 Nash Metropolitan, 1997 Ford Thunderbird, and, if you’re lucky, a reasonably-solid example of a 1971 Vespa Primavera.

 Every single person in that cluster is disappointed to be next to whoever’s next to them.
 Some will make small talk and find some common ground, or at least kill the time and learn more than they wanted to know about 1997 Thunderbirds.
-Each will be secretly angry that all these other dumb cars could win an award while they won’t.
+Each will be secretly angry that all these other dumb cars might win an award and theirs probably won’t.

-Meanwhile, everyone exhibiting, and their families, and the public, wanders through the event, each with their own interests and biases and alternately swoons over, snorts their nose, or rolls their eyes at each car they pass.
-The vintage guys think (or say out loud, often,) that there’s no place at a car show for a vehicle that just rolled off the assembly line.
+Meanwhile, everyone exhibiting, and their families, and the public, wanders through the event, each with their own interests and biases.
+They alternately swoon over, snort their nose, or roll their eyes at each car they pass.
+The vintage guys think (or say out loud, often) that there’s no place at a car show for a vehicle that just rolled off the assembly line.
 The Low Riders laugh at the guys who spent tons of money to make their vintage car look so boring, while they secretly covet the Ferrari across the way.
 The concours restoration guys just don’t get why you’d want to drive a rusted-out beater with one mismatched quarter panel that others (me) might find weirdly charming.
 Just about everyone wonders what possessed someone to bring a spotless but wildly uninspired stock 1997 Thunderbird.
-And EVERYONE wonders why they let that scooter sign up.
+And EVERYONE wonders why they let that scooter in.